 Trench mouth is most often characterized by significant and nearly unbearable pain, bleeding from the gums when they are pressed even gently, and necrotic and ulcerated gum tissues (resembling pockets or craters between the teeth).
-Trench mouth symptoms may also include oral malodor and a bad taste in the mouth, a grayish film on the gums, and a feeling of overall malaise.
-There is a tendency for relapse after trench mouth has been treated.
+Symptoms may also include oral malodor and a bad taste in the mouth, a grayish film on the gums, and a feeling of overall malaise.
+There is a tendency for relapse after treatment.

 To properly diagnose trench mouth, dentists generally perform a thorough clinical examination of your teeth and gums.
 To determine if the infection has caused extensive damage to the tissues, X-rays may be necessary.
 Your dentist also may perform other tests to eliminate the possibility of immunodeficiency and systemic diseases, or refer you to your physician.

 Treatments and Costs

 Trench mouth can be serious, so the sooner it is treated, the better the outcome.
 Treatment generally involves antibiotics, but over-the-counter or prescription pain relievers also may be needed to enable you to comfortably follow proper oral hygiene habits (brushing, flossing).